nextflow-io/hyperopt/README.md

 ## Cluster support

-Since [Nextflow](http://www.nextflow.io) provides an abstraction between the pipeline logic and the underlying execution environment, the ML-Example pipeline can be executed on a single computer or an HPC cluster without any modifications.
+Since [Nextflow](http://www.nextflow.io) provides an abstraction between the pipeline logic and the underlying execution environment, the ml-hyperopt pipeline can be executed on a single computer or an HPC cluster without any modifications.

 Visit the [Nextflow documentation](https://www.nextflow.io/docs/latest/executor.html) to see which HPC schedulers are supported, and how to use them.

 ## Components

-ML-Example uses Python (>=3.10) and several Python packages for machine learning and data science.
-These dependencies can be found in the `conda.yml` file.
+The ml-hyperopt pipeline uses Python (>=3.10) and several Python packages for machine learning and data science.
+These dependencies are defined in the `conda.yml` file.